sulav-dhu/beginning-bioinformatics/docs/ai_usage.md

 # AI Use Log
-- Tool/model & version:
+- Tool/model & version: 5.6 Sol (High)
-- What I asked for:
+- What I asked for: Can we use biopython to translate mrna to proteins? how?
-- Snippet of prompt(s):
+- Snippet of prompt(s): Can we use biopython to translate mrna to proteins? how?
 - What I changed before committing:
-- How I verified correctness (tests, sample data):
+- How I verified correctness (tests, sample data): Tested with the sample from Rosalind.